 6. Resilience: With coding comes debugging – and there’s no better way to build perseverance and resilience than working through challenges!

 7. Communication: Coding teaches logical communication, strengthening both verbal and written skills.
 Think about it: learning code means learning a new language!

 Coding Paves a Path to the Future

-- Empowerment: Kids are empowered to make a difference when they code – we’ve seen Tynkerers use the platform to spread messages of tolerance and kindness!
+8. Empowerment: Coding gives kids the power to make a difference – we’ve seen kids use the Tynker platform to spread messages of tolerance and kindness!

-- Career Preparation: There’s a high demand for workers in the tech industry; mastering coding at a young age allows kids to excel in any field they choose!
+10. Career Preparation: There’s a high demand for workers with coding skills in the tech industry; mastering code at a young age allows kids to excel in any field they choose!